 One of these lenses is an 18-150mm 'all-rounder' that comes available in a package with the EOS R7, with the other being an 18-45mm f/4.5-6.3 kit lens.
 Other than these two lenses, you have two choices when it comes to optics – use existing full-frame RF lenses, or use either EF or EF-S lenses via the optional EF-to-RF adapter.
 Neither solution is ideal for keeping things on the light and small side, but hopefully as the system ages, it will also grow to include more options.

-Fortunately, the EOS R7 is otherwise an excellent all-rounder.
+Aside from this limited range of native lenses, the EOS R7 is otherwise an excellent all-rounder.
 With up to 30fps shooting combined with Canon’s latest autofocus wizardry, it’s a dream for wildlife, action and sports photographers – especially as that crop sensor will allow you to get closer to the action with your long lenses.